hadley/adv-r/Introduction.md

 This book has grown out of over 10 years of programming in R, and constantly struggling to understand the best way of doing things.
 I would particularly like to thank the tireless contributors to R-help.
 There are too many that have helped me over the years to list individually, but I'd particularly like to thank Luke Tierney, John Chambers, and Brian Ripley for correcting countless of my misunderstandings and helping me to deeply understand R.

 R is still a relatively young language, and the resources to help you understand it are still maturing.
 In my personal journey to understand R, I've found it particularly helpful to refer to resources that describe how other programming languages work.
+R has aspects of both functional and object-oriented (OO) programming languages, and learning how these aspects are expressed in R, will help you translate your existing knowledge from other programming languages, and to help you identify areas where you can improve.

+Functional

+* First class functions
+* Pure functions: a goal, not a prerequisite
+* Recursion: no tail call elimination.
+Slow
+* Lazy evaluation: but only of function arguments.
+No infinite streams
+* Untyped

+OO

+* Has three distinct OO frameworks built in to base.
+And more available in add on packages.
+Two of the OO styles are built around generic functions, a style of OO that comes from lisp.

 I found the following two books particularly helpful:

 * [The structure and interpretation of computer programs](http://mitpress.mit.edu/sicp/full-text/book/book.html) by Harold Abelson and Gerald Jay Sussman.

 * [Concepts, Techniques and Models of Computer Programming](http://amzn.com/0262220695?tag=hadlwick-20) by Peter van Roy and Sef Haridi

-It's also very useful to learn a little about LISP, because many of the ideas in R are adapted from lisp, and there are often good descriptions of the basic ideas, even if the implementation differs somewhat.
+It's also very useful to learn a little about lisp, because many of the ideas in R are adapted from lisp, and there are often good descriptions of the basic ideas, even if the implementation differs somewhat.
 Part of the purpose of this book is so that you don't have to consult these original source, but if you want to learn more, this is a great way to develop a deeper understanding of how R works.

 Other websites that helped me to understand smaller pieces of R are: